Florence Pugh

 Florence Pugh in Midsommar

-Also, 2019 marked one of Florence Pugh's most vibrant and powerful works.
+2019 also delivered one of Florence Pugh's most striking and powerful performances.
 She played the lead role in Ari Aster's folk horror film "Midsommar".
-The plot revolves around a young couple on the verge of a breakup.
-In an attempt to save their relationship, they accept a friend's invitation to attend a midsummer celebration in a Scandinavian village, where pagan traditions still hold strong.
+The story follows a couple on the brink of breaking up who accept a friend's invitation to a midsummer festival in a remote Scandinavian village where ancient pagan rituals still thrive.

 Midsommar Director Ari Aster and Stars Preview the Highly Anticipated Horror Flick

-In the same year, the drama "Little Women", a new adaptation of Louisa May Alcott's novel, premiered.
+That same year brought the drama "Little Women," a fresh adaptation of Louisa May Alcott's beloved novel.
 Florence played the youngest March sister – Amy.
 Her sisters were portrayed by Saoirse Ronan, Emma Watson, and Eliza Scanlen.
 In 2020, the film was nominated for an "Oscar" in six categories, including a nomination for Pugh – in the category "Best Supporting Actress".
-However, the statuette went to another actress, Laura Dern for her role in "Marriage Story".
+The Oscar ultimately went to Laura Dern for her performance in "Marriage Story."

 Florence Pugh in Little Women